Miklos-Molnar/Markdown-projects/2025-07-06-Joe-Reis-Practical-Data-Modeling-Book/brainfarts-to-49-blogpost.md

 **PART 1 – A Gentle Kickoff into the World of Database Patterns**

 Let’s start with a little “gap” spotting, shall we?
 Did I miss it, or does the original article skip over modern event-driven, streaming, distributed database system patterns entirely?
-Feels like a big omission — these are hot topics right now.
-People are writing full books on them as we speak.
+People are writing full books on them as we speak. :)

 **What Even Is a Database Pattern?**
 – Here’s a working definition I find useful: